allisonburtch/consultancy/_posts/2020-05-04-how-i-got-PPP-as-an-independent-contractor.md

 ---
 layout: post
-title: This is how I got PPP as an Independent Contractor
+title: How I got PPP as an independent contractor
-date: 2020-04-13
+date: 2020-05-04
 image: /assets/PPP.jpg
 description: Big banks are not incentivized to help sole proprietors and independent contractors
 ---